karakun/openwebstart-page/features.md

 ---

 ## Features
-This is the list of features of <span class="text-highlight">Open<span>WebStart</span></span> that we are going to implement, with their priority and status.
+This is the list of features of <span class="text-highlight">Open<span>WebStart</span></span> that we are going to implement, with their priority and their current state.
+You can download the current version in the [download area](/download).

 <table class="feature-table">
 <tr>